2008 Summer Olympics closing ceremony: Opening and a Homenage to Beijing

 Chinese leader Hu Jintao entered the stadium, accompanied by Jacques Rogge.
 They were followed by the entrance of British Prime Minister Gordon Brown and his wife, Sarah.
 The countdown started from "29", indicating the 29th Summer Olympics.
-From "29" to "11", highlights of this Olympic Games were shown with countdown numbers on the screen.
-Accompanied by sound effects, the atmosphere reached its climax countdown to number digital millennium terminator.
-Guided by volunteers the entire audience counted down from 10 together for 10 seconds to starting at 19:59:50 China Standard Time at the country and sky above the stadium is the same as the countdown to the 2008 Beijing Paralympic opening ceremony from "10" to "1" with all voice screaming as "10, 9, 8, 7, 6, 5, 4, 3, 2, 1" or "Shi!!!, Jiu!!!, Ba!!!, Qi!!!, Liu!!!, Wu!!!, Si!!!, San!!!
+From "29" to "11", highlights of the Olympic Games were shown with countdown numbers on the screen.
+Accompanied by sound effects, the atmosphere reached its countdown to number digital millennium terminator.
+Guided by volunteers, the entire audience counted down from 10 together for 10 seconds to starting at 19:59:50 China Standard Time in the country and the sky above the stadium is the same as the countdown started in a unison voice "10" to "1" with all voice screaming as "10, 9, 8, 7, 6, 5, 4, 3, 2, 1" or "Shi!!!, Jiu!!!, Ba!!!, Qi!!!, Liu!!!, Wu!!!, Si!!!, San!!!
 Er!!!, Yi!!!" is used to release large-scale fireworks above the stadium to the Games and herald the start of the officially opening time at 20:00:00 China Standard Time with the fireworks burst immediately when the countdown ended, forming a great circle in the sky which symbolized the success of the Beijing Olympic Games.
-The countdown were also used during the opening ceremony 16 days earlier by 2,008 PLA members.
+The starting countdown is the same used during the opening ceremony 16 days earlier by 2,008 PLA members.